X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 ### FMCHORD

-**TYPE: Command**
+**TYPE: Statement**
 **FORMAT: FMCHORD &lt;first channel&gt;,&lt;string&gt;**

-**Action:** This command uses the same syntax as `FMPLAY`, but instead of playing a series of notes, it will start all of the notes in the string simultaneously on one or more channels.
+**Action:** This command uses the same syntax as [`FMPLAY`](#fmplay), but instead of playing a series of notes, it will start all of the notes in the string simultaneously on one or more channels.
 The first parameter to `FMCHORD` is the first channel to use, and will be used for the first note in the string, and subsequent notes in the string will be started on subsequent channels, with the channel after 7 being channel 0.

-All macros are supported, even the ones that only affect the behavior of `PSGPLAY` and `FMPLAY`.
+All macros are supported, even the ones that only affect the behavior of [`PSGPLAY`](#psgplay) and [`FMPLAY`](#fmplay).

 The full set of macros is documented [here](X16%20Reference%20-%20Appendix%20A%20-%20Sound.md#basic-fmplay-and-psgplay-string-macros).

-**EXAMPLE of the FMCHORD statement:**
+**EXAMPLE of the FMCHORD Statement:**

 ```BASIC
 10 FMINIT